ignition-is-go/rship-touchdesigner/README.md

 Notch TOPs have first-class support.
 Similar to Base COMPs they can be tagged 'rship' to expose the parameters of the 'Notch' page, as well as the 'Parameters' page for each layer in the block.

-## Installation

-1. Download the rship.tox and rship_buddy.tox
-2. Import the toxes into any TouchDesigner network

 ## Setup

-1. Drag the rship.tox into a network
+1. Download the rship.tox and drag it into a network
 > NOTE: When scanning the network for targets, the rship.tox recursively scans the directory it is in and all subdirectories.
 We recommend placing the rship.tox in the root of the network in order to be sure that the entire network is scanned, as well as to avoid cluttering the screen with grey reference lines.
 2. In the rship.tox parameters page, enter the address and port of a Rocketship server
 3. Save the project